mihajlosavija-cloud/SPUP/README.md

 # SPUP

-Project: New Product Development – Project Planning & Tracking (MS Project & Jira)
+Project: New Product Development – Project Planning & Tracking (MS Project)

-Grade: 10

 Overview

-This project was completed as part of the course Software Support for Project Management.
+This project was completed as part of the course Software Support for Project Management (Grade: 10).
 It focuses on planning and tracking the development of a new product using Microsoft Project.

 The project is based on the development of a new product concept, where the full project lifecycle was simulated, including planning, scheduling, resource allocation, and cost estimation.